maycon-ricardo-oliveira/stand-app-comedy/documentation/AttractionFlow.md

 - [ ] Must ensure validate ticket on session status validating
 - [ ] Must ensure validate ticket on session finish_at time

+Places
+- [ ] Need a use case using mysql implementation